kirbah/ai-architecture-blueprints/patterns/03-human-in-the-loop/README.md

 **The core principle of the Human-in-the-Loop pattern is to architect a strategic control point where a human expert reviews, approves, or modifies an AI-generated recommendation before it is executed, preventing automated failures in critical systems.**

+**Business Outcome:** Mitigates the risk of catastrophic failures in high-stakes processes by ensuring critical decisions are validated by human expertise and accountability.

 ---

 ### The Problem